mrochon/IEFPolicies/README.md

 Use *Connect-IEFPolicies* cmdlet to sign in to your B2C tenant and obtain access tokens needed to execute other cmdlets (*import-* and *export-*) in this module which require Graph access to the tenant.
 You can sign in either interactively using user credentials or using application credentials (id and secret).
-For the former, the user must be able to consent to permissions to operate on the trust framework policies, read domains used by the tenant and read applications registered in the tenant.
-To use application id and secret, [register an application using Graph](https://docs.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-get-started) and grant it the following **application** permissions:
+For the former, the user must be have a directory role with sufficient privileges to execute requested actions.

+To use the OAuth2 Client Credentials tokens, using application id and secret, [register the application for use with Microsoft Graph](https://docs.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-get-started) and grant it the following **application** permissions:
 1. Application.Read.All
 2. Domain.Read.All
 3. Organization.Read.All
 4. Policy.ReadWrite.TrustFramework
 5. TrustFrameworkKeySet.ReadWrite.All (if module used to create policy keys or initialize the tenant)

-For interactive signin you do **not** need to regsiter an application.
-This module is already registered as a multi-tenant app.
+For interactive signin you do **not** need to register the application.
+This module is already registered as an AAD multi-tenant app.

 E.g.